FredHutch/slurm-examples/centipede/README.md

 - **Iteration** : running through a loop a single time

 - **Stepsize** : number of consecutive iterations through a loop

 ---

-# What is slowing us down?

-- jobs require input files that *need to be prepared* (wait for prep, then start the real job)
-- I need to manually re-run failed jobs before I can merge the outputs of all jobs into a single result file
-- I *cannot use the restart* queue because each of my jobs runs too long and is often killed by a higher priority job

----